ngyvc/block3-adv-web/exercises/inheritance-solution.md

 **Explanation:**

 The above exercise demonstrates php programming inheritance.
-In this program, we create a base class called 'Animal' with a method named makeSound().
+In $this->program, we create a base class called 'Animal' with a method named makeSound().
 Then, you will create a subclass of 'Animal' called 'Cat' which inherits from 'Animal'.
 The 'Cat' class will override the makeSound() method and change it to make a quarrel sound.

 ## Exercise 2

 php Inheritance: Exercise-2 with Solution
 Write a php program to create a class called Vehicle with a method called drive().
 Create a subclass called Car that overrides the drive() method to print "Repairing a car".

-This program creates a class called 'Vehicle' with a method called drive() and a subclass called Car that overrides the drive() method to print "Repairing a car".
+$This->program creates a class called 'Vehicle' with a method called drive() and a subclass called Car that overrides the drive() method to print "Repairing a car".

 ### Sample Solution: